RMJAX, RMHIX, RMHVX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Easterly ROCMuni High Income Municipal Bond Fund Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 NEW YORK, Aug.
-20, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund (“Easterly ROCMuni Fund” or “the Company”) (NASDAQ: RMJAX, RMHIX, RMHVX) and certain of its officers.
+27, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund (“Easterly ROCMuni Fund” or “the Company”) (NASDAQ: RMJAX, RMHIX, RMHVX) and certain of its officers.

 Class Definition